siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 ![Coolterm-terminal](https://farm4.staticflickr.com/3924/14448727147_292950c987_o_d.jpg)

-* Open up a command line terminal window (term on OSX, or Command on Win) and navigate to your Avrdude directory
+* Open up a command line terminal window (e.g. Terminal on OSX, Command on Win) and navigate to your Avrdude directory.

 #Per-Board Instructions
 * With the bench supply off, affix the UUT board onto the tester.
 Make sure all pogos connect, and secure with two hold-down standoffs.